Actions and Detail Panel

 A good brief also provides the basis for good client agency relationships, establishing a way to evaluate the creative and keep everyone on track – both client and agency.

-Join us at this half-day workshop with The Complete Brief, partners Kate Blandford and Wendy Lanchin.
-They will share strategies to cut down on wasted time and effort that can bog down creative development, and show you how to build a new way of working where briefs provide inspiration rather than frustration.
+Join us at this half-day workshop with Wendy Lanchin, The Complete Brief.
+Wendy will share strategies to cut down on wasted time and effort that can bog down creative development, and show you how to build a new way of working where briefs provide inspiration rather than frustration.

 The workshop will cover: